Ahmadpur Junction railway station

-Ahmadpur Junction railway station is an important junction railway station under Howrah railway division of Eastern Railway zone.
+Ahmadpur Junction railway station is an important junction railway station on the Bardhaman-Rampurhat Section under Howrah railway division of Eastern Railway zone.
 It is the connecting station of Sahibganj loop line and Ahmadpur–Katwa line.
 It is situated beside Suri road at Ahmedpur in Birbhum district in the Indian state of West Bengal.
-Total 46 Express and passengers trains stop at Ahmadpur Junction railway station.
+Total 33 trains stop at Ahmadpur Junction railway station.

 Trains

 Major Trains available from this railway station are as follows: